Musubi-ai/Musubi/README.md

 ```

 # Usage
-In musubi, the overall crawling process can be generally splitted into two stages: link-crawling stage and content-crawling stage.
+In Musubi, the overall crawling process can be generally splitted into two stages: link-crawling stage and content-crawling stage.
 In the link-crawling stage, musubi extracts all links in the specfied block in the website.
 For link-crawling stage, musubi furnishes four main crawling methods based on the format of website to extract the links of news, documents, and blogs: scan, scroll, click, and onepage.
 Next, the corresponding text content of each links are crawled and transformed into markdown style.

 ## Key usage
 To crawl website contents, you can easily use `pipeline` function: